evg656e/styled-cli-table/README.md

 };
 ```

-These mixins should be chained with `BreakPrintLineBuffer`.
+These mixins should be use with `BreakPrintLineBuffer`.

 ### Composing renderers